-Because of physical and digital storage constraints, we only require producers to submit labels that are new or have a substantive revision to avoid filling cabinets with duplicate labels.
+Because of physical and digital storage constraints, we only require producers to submit labels that are new or have a substantive revision.

-How do I log in to the new online product registration system?
+How do I log in to the online product registration system?

 I forgot or lost my PIN, how can I get it?

 Your PIN number is necessary to log in to our online systems and is found below the customer number on renewal notices for product registration.
-If you don’t have access to that number, you can either use the online PIN Request option or contact our offices to have a letter mailed (or emailed) to you.
+If you don’t have access to that number, you can either use the online PIN Request option.

 What does going paperless mean?